 - 27.1: Right to Teach: Academic administrators who wish to teach may do so in coordination with, and upon approval of, the department involved but in no case if it jeopardizes the employment of a currently available full-time faculty member.
 Graduate assistants may be assigned to teach lower-division classes provided that they do not jeopardize the employment of currently available full-time faculty members.
-Non-employees of the University may not be assigned a full-time teaching load. - 27.2: Textbook and Course Materials Selection: A faculty member shall select the textbook(s) to be used in their courses unless the faculty member teaches a multi-section or sequential course, in which case the department faculty who are involved in teaching the course(s) shall provide for textbook selection.
-In multiple sections of sequential courses that are also prerequisites to advanced courses in the sequence, uniform texts will be selected.
+Non-employees of the University may not be assigned a full-time teaching load. - 27.2: Textbook and Course Materials Selection: A faculty member shall select the textbook(s) to be used in their courses unless the faculty member teaches a multi-section or sequential course, in which case the faculty who are involved in teaching the course(s) shall provide for textbook selection.
 To assist the University to comply with Section 133 of the Higher Education Opportunity Act, written notification shall be provided to the Chair regarding textbook and course material selection no later than seven (7) calendar days prior to the date established on the University Calendar of Operations as the Textbook Order Due Date.